new construction

 Wee Cabins (based in MN)

-weeHouses (Alchemy Architects, based in MN)
+weeHouses (Alchemy Architects, based in MN, with factories around the country)

 YardPods (based in CA)